UNSAT Solver Synthesis via Monte Carlo Forest Search: Benchmark Details

 For \texttt{satfc} \citep{Frechette2016}, we used this publicly available simulator of the 2016 FCC spectrum auction: \url{https://github.com/newmanne/SATFC/tree/development/simulator} .
 We ran 160 different simulator configurations and collected all of the station repacking instances.
 We solved each instance and filtered satisfiable instances.
 The FCC spectrum auction represented the airspace for the entirety of the USA.
 To create smaller problems that our architecture could handle, we built subsets of the USA station interference graph.
 For each subset graph, we started with all the stations from one of the following prominent american cities: NEW YORK, LOS ANGELES, CHICAGO, HOUSTON, PHILADELPHIA, PHOENIX, SAN ANTONIO, SAN DIEGO, DALLAS, SAN JOSE.
 We then added stations that were \texttt{Num links} hops away from our initial set of stations in the full interference graph.
 For each starting city, we created interference graphs for each setting of \texttt{Num links} from 1 to 4, leaving us with 40 interference graphs in total.
 For each graph, we ran four separate experiments with standard deviation of noise of the station valuation model to \{0.01, 0.05, 0.1, 0.5\}.
 Each auction simulation took at most one hour to complete.

-For a given \texttt{City}, \texttt{Num links}, and \texttt{Noise}, we ran the following call string: \texttt{build/install/FCCSimulator/bin/FCCSimulator -CONFIG-FILE SATFC/satfc/src/dist/bundles/ satfc\_8.yaml -MAX-CHANNEL 29 -MAX-CHANNEL-FINAL 36 -VOLUMES-FILE src/dist/simulator\_data/volumes.csv -POP-VALUES true -START-CITY [City] -CITY-LINKS [Num links] -CNF-DIR ./cnfs -UHF-ONLY true -INCLUDE-VHF false -NOISE-STD [Noise]}
+For a given \texttt{City}, \texttt{Num links}, and \texttt{Noise}, we ran the following call string: \\ \texttt{build/install/FCCSimulator/bin/FCCSimulator -CONFIG-FILE \\SATFC/satfc/src/dist/bundles/ satfc\_8.yaml -MAX-CHANNEL 29\\ -MAX-CHANNEL-FINAL 36 \\-VOLUMES-FILE src/dist/simulator\_data/volumes.csv -POP-VALUES true -START-CITY [City] -CITY-LINKS [Num links] -CNF-DIR ./cnfs \\-UHF-ONLY true -INCLUDE-VHF false -NOISE-STD [Noise]}

-We solved each unsatisfiable instance with \texttt{minisat} \citep{Een2003} and recorded the number of decisions needed to solve each instance. \texttt{satfc-easy} was each instance that took less than 100,000 decisions, and \texttt{satfc-hard} was each instance that took more than 100,000 decisions.
+We solved each unsatisfiable instance with \texttt{minisat} \citep{Een2003} and recorded the number of decisions needed to solve each instance. \texttt{satfc} was each instance that took less than 100,000 decisions.
 There were some instances that \texttt{kcnfs07} immediately crashed on for unknown reasons for which we removed.